datatrail-jhu/02_googlecloud/manuscript/09_google_hangouts.md

 Afterwards you can enter the names, email, op phone number of the people you want to message.
 When you find the correct person you can simply click on them and that will open a conversation box.
 You can also create a group chat by pressing on the "New group" button.

-## How to start a group converstion?
+## How to start a group conversation?

 In Hangouts, you can have a video/audio/text conversation with multiple people at the same time.
 You can have a conversation with up to 150 people and a video call with up to 25 people at the same time.
 Everyone who wants to join a group conversation must use Hangouts.
 In order to start a conversation with multiple people click on New conversation and then click on New group.